minhhap/apollo-odyssey-lift-off/README.md

-# Odyssey Lift-off II: Resolvers
+# Odyssey Lift-off Part 1-5

 Welcome to the companion app of Odyssey Lift-off II!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part2), Apollo's learning platform.